TalAter/SpeechKITT/docs/README.md

 they visit the site, Speech Recognition will be turned on again (unless user turned it off, or a certain number of minutes has passed since it was last on).

 Disabled by default.
+Enable by passing an integer which is the number of minutes to remember.
 To disable manually after you enabled, pass 0 to it.

 Example:
 ````javascript